snuq/VSEQF/Readme.md

-## QuickThreePoint
+## Quick3Point
 __Warning: This is very much alpha, it will likely change quite a bit in future versions, and may even be removed and put into another addon.__
-To use this properly, your screen layout should have a file browser area, a movies clip editor area, and at least one sequencer area.  __This function may not work correctly if all these areas are not present.__
+To use this properly, your screen layout should have a file browser area, a movie clip editor area, and at least one sequencer area.  __This function may not work correctly if all these areas are not present.__

 If sequence that shares the same source as a loaded clip is active, that clip will be displayed in the clip editor.